Cartorhynchus: Diet

 Motani and colleagues hypothesized in 2014 that Cartorhynchus was a suction feeder which fed by concentrating pressure in its narrow snout.
-This was further supported by the robustness of its hyoid and hyobranchial element (which would have anchored the tongue), and their incorrect observation of toothlessness.
+This was further supported by the robustness of its hyoid and hyobranchial elements (which would have anchored the tongue), and their incorrect observation of toothlessness.
 Similar inferences were subsequently made for Sclerocormus.
 Shastasaurus and Shonisaurus had previously been interpreted as suction-feeding ichthyosaurs, but a quantitative analysis of Triassic and Jurassic ichthyosaurs by Motani and colleagues in 2013 showed that none of them had sufficiently robust hyobranchial bones nor sufficiently narrow snouts to enable suction feeding.

 The discovery of molariform teeth in Cartorhynchus led Huang and colleagues to conclude in 2020 that Cartorhynchus was durophagous, feeding on hard-shelled prey.
 They noted that this did not contradict a suction-feeding lifestyle; some sparid fish are both durophagous and suction-feeding.
 However, they suggested that Cartorhynchus would have been restricted to feeding on small prey.
 As for the horizontal orientation of the teeth, they observed wear surfaces which indicated that the sides of the teeth occluded with each other, instead of the crowns.
 However, they noted that teeth are structurally strongest at their tips, not on their sides, under the high stresses of crushing bites.
 They suggested that the jaw may have been twisted during preservation, or soft tissues like collagen which held up the teeth in life may have been lost, although they conceded that neither hypothesis would explain the wear patterns.
 Finally, they noted that the lower teeth without corresponding upper teeth were unusual; they show no wear patterns, and there is no evidence of muscular mechanisms which would have allowed the two jaws to be used against each other.
 Therefore, they inferred that these teeth were probably not used against other teeth.